Choose your intellectual property lawyer with confidence

 With a single product, you might use multiple forms of IP protection.
 For example, if you were inventing a new type of vacuum cleaner, you might:

 At Lexoo, you can compare multiple quotes from a panel of hand-picked intellectual property solicitors, trademark and patent attorneys to help you make the right decision.
-Simply submit your job to get free quotes within 24 hours.
+Simply submit your job to Get started within 24 hours.

 An idea in itself is not intellectual property - for example, the idea for a book would not count as intellectual property.
 However, what would count are the words you’ve written, your logo and design of the book’s sleeve.
 There are different types of IP rights which would cover these individual elements.Trademarks